Australia steps up lockdown to combat coronavirus spread

-MELBOURNE (Reuters) - Australia’s prime minister canceled plans to go to a rugby game on Saturday after a senior minister was diagnosed with COVID-19, while the nation’s treasurer called a second crisis meeting over the rapidly growing economic threat from the coronavirus.
+MELBOURNE, March 14 (Reuters) - Australia’s prime minister cancelled plans to go to a rugby game on Saturday after a senior minister was diagnosed with COVID-19, while the nation’s treasurer called a second crisis meeting over the rapidly growing economic threat from the coronavirus.

 Treasurer Josh Frydenberg was set to hold a phone hook-up with Reserve Bank of Australia officials and financial regulators on Saturday, his spokeswoman said, without elaborating on what would be discussed.